 The grade level expectations above should be integrated into your planning.
-You may want to teach word study/vocabulary through mini-lessons to the whole class, small groups, and/or individuals during reading workshop time or provide exposure through shared reading or interactive read aloud experiences outside of reading workshop.
-Additionally, students should have the opportunity to practice using the words in writing during writing workshop time.
+While there will be dedicated time for both grammar and word study direct instruction, you may also want to incorporate or reinforce word study/grammar concepts through mini-lessons to the whole class, small groups, and/or individuals during reading workshop time or provide exposure through shared reading or interactive read aloud experiences outside of reading workshop.
+Additionally, students should have the opportunity to practice using word study concepts writing during writing workshop time.
 In addition to the grade level expectations above, students may need additional word study support based upon their individual progress.
 Please utilize student work to determine what a student knows and is able to do and what a student might need next.